ThatOpen/engine_web-ifc/README.md

 The WASM library is built through emscripten, please see [the emscripten installation guide](https://emscripten.org/docs/getting_started/downloads.html) for information on how to set up emscripten.
 Afterwards both `setup-env` and `em++` need to be in your path.

-* For docker clone repository to get more speed.
+* For docker with vscode use `clone repository` to get more speed.
+First build will take more time.

 ### WASM library